inlets/inlets-pro/chart/inlets-tcp-client/README.md

-## Run an inlets PRO client in your Kubernetes cluster
+## Run an inlets Pro client in your Kubernetes cluster

-An inlets PRO client can be used to tunnel a service from a local cluster to a remote network or remote Kubernetes cluster.
+An inlets Pro client can be used to tunnel a service from a local cluster to a remote network or remote Kubernetes cluster.

 You should decide whether you want to expose the remote service to the world, or to just the local area network of the exit-server.

 ### Prerequisites

-You will need to set up an inlets PRO TCP server so that the client has an endpoint to connect to.
-Create a server manually and then configure inlets-pro, or use [inletsctl](https://github.com/inlets/inletsctl) to create a preconfigured cloud VM, or use the helm chart for the inlets-pro server to install the server into a Pod.
+You will need to set up an inlets Pro TCP server so that the client has an endpoint to connect to.
+Create a server manually and then configure inlets-pro, or use [inletsctl](https://github.com/inlets/inletsctl) to create a pre-configured cloud VM, or use the helm chart for the inlets-pro server to install the server into a Pod.

 Install [arkade](https://arkade.dev/), which is used in the tutorial to install Kubernetes software.